VirtoCommerce/vc-docs/platform/developer-guide/docs/GraphQL-Storefront-API-Reference-xAPI/Profile/Objects/RegisterAccountType.md

 # RegisterAccountType

-The `RegisterAccountType` represents the details of a user account during the registration process.
+This type represents the details of a user account during the registration process.

 ## Fields